Cart 0

 GRANT CYCLES

 Funding opportunities are by invitation only.
-The Performing Arts pillar aims to award grants in two grant cycles per year.
-The Foundation generally provides about 6-8 weeks for application submissions and needs 2-3 months for review and decision making.
-At times, grant applications require further diligence and grant decision notifications are communicated later than the expected timeframe.
+Our grantmaking cycle generally provides about 4-6 weeks for application submissions and needs 2-3 months for review and decision-making.
+At times, grant applications require further diligence, and grant decision notifications are communicated later than the expected timeframe.

 Please know that as Walder Foundation strategies and grant initiatives continue to evolve, applicants should not have any expectations that awarded grants will be renewed beyond the scope of the grant period.
 Please keep this in mind when planning for the sustainability of the work.